Headshed/cube-integration/SMSDataAPI.md

 **GET** ```https://YOURACCOUNT.headshed.com/api/v1/assignments/{assignment_id}/sms/?from_date={YYYYMMDD}&to_date={YYYYMMDD}```

 > HTTP Response: 200 OK
+` {assignment_id} ` is a mandatory part of the URL.
+` from_date` and ` to_date ` are optional query parameters.
+The request will return data from "today" if not both date parameters are specified.

 The following request can be used to get sms data from Cube for a campaign: